 Hank had tried to get out of that.
 There would be plenty of people around.
 They wouldn’t need him.
 But Robin would have none of it.
 “Oh yes, I’ll be there–if somebody remembers to come and get me.”

 Hank had never been a patient in a hospital.
 But he had spent many an hour in waiting rooms and at the bedsides of others.
 And he despised them.
 The smells.
 The indifferent staff.
 The six-month-old celebrity magazines.
 But, most significantly, the sense of powerlessness.
 Endless waiting for other people to do something.
 For something to happen.

 “Is Kevin back?” asked Hank, referring to her husband, as he took the wash cloth, refolded it, and put it back on her forehead.

 “Aren’t they having some serious snow up there?”

 “I feel better now, Grandpa.
 And I need to get home.
-Got stuff to do,” she said, as she relocated her center of gravity and rose to her feet.
+Got stuff to do,” she said, while relocating her center of gravity and rising to her feet.